ASteinheiser/react-rpg.com/README.md

 ```

 # TODO:
-- [ ] add popup on mobile for downloading the app from the app store
 - [ ] replace purchase confirm screen with item view sort of dialog
-- [ ] fix view items stats to be space between
 - [ ] make map size 5 squares bigger in each direction
   - [ ] don't allow for random map to build in extra map tile area
+- [ ] add popup on mobile for downloading the app from the app store